What is Capital Gains Yield?

 Since this yield can be positive as well as negative, it affects the total returns the investors get.

 For example, if Mr. A gets a total return of 25% on the stock, it can be the result of a negative capital yield of – 5% and a dividend yieldDividend YieldDividend yield ratio is the ratio of a company's current dividend to its current share price.
 It represents the potential return on investment for a given stock. of 30%.

 So, here’s what we consider while calculating the total returnsCalculating The Total ReturnsThe term “Total Return” refers to the sum of the difference between the opening and closing value of all the assets over a particular period of time and the returns thereon.
 To put it simply, the changes in opening and closing values of assets plus the number of returns earned thereof is the Total Return of the entity over a period of time. – Capital and Dividend yield

 To calculate the dividend yield, we need to use the following formula –

 You can use the following Calculator

 Calculate Capital Gains Yield in Excel

 Let us now do the same example above in Excel.

-This has been a guide to Capital Gains Yield Formula, practical examples, and Capital Gains Yield calculator along with excel templates.
+This article has been a guide to Capital Gains Yield and its meaning.
+Here we discuss the formula to calculate Capital Gains Yield along with practical examples, its uses, and interpretations.
 You may also have a look at these articles below to learn more about Financial Analysis –